 Is this something I love?

-If you hold on to EVERYTHING because it is special…then how special are these items?
+If you hold on to EVERYTHING because it’s special…then how special are these items?

 Think about that for a minute.

-Does everything you are holding on to hold a special meaning, is the best of the best, and is truly appreciated and loved?
+Does everything you’re holding onto hold a special meaning, is the best of the best and is truly appreciated and loved?

-Do these items make the cut of being the most beautiful, most useful, or the most meaningful?
-If they don’t pass these tests…then let them go, let them go, let them go!
+If they don’t pass these tests…then let them go, let them go, let them go.
+And do it now!

 Let’s get back to those questions and dig deep…

-Try this!
 Pick a small area in your home.
-Make sure it’s an area without sentimental items (for your first attempt at clutter control).
+For your first attempt at clutter control, make sure it’s an area without sentimental items.

 I started with my vanity because I have collected oodles of items that I don’t like, are the wrong colors, or just don’t work as advertised.